Bassel-Sadek/MTC/TransitNetworkCheck.md

 ### 2.1 Transit Line Block File

 Each transit line file (*.tpl) is named by operator name and line-haul mode type.
 A number of transit line files therefore need to be read by TP+ when building the transit network.
 Instead of specifying the individual transit line files, a block file is specified, which consists of all the transit line files.
 Whenever a new transit file (.TPL) is developed, it needs to be referenced in the transit block file as well.
 As a result, there is a chance of omitting the transit line files in the block file.
-The script [[#CheckTransitLineBlock][CheckTransitLineBlock.job]] checks for consistency among the *tpl files in a folder and what is specified in the block file.
+The following script checks for consistency among the *tpl files in a folder and what is specified in the block file.

 #### Script CheckTransitLineBlock.job